mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 In the following section, evidence supporting the value of releasing control to allow emergent practices is presented.

+The data in this chapter, and the majority of this thesis are drawn from stages 3 and 4.
+As such, the observations on starting point and subsequent emergent resources are based on that period.

 <!-- - What pedagogical factors are significant to support novices learning coding, particularly in game making contexts?
 - How can learners build agency in an evolving community of game makers? -

+1
 NOTE - INPUT A SMALL AMOUNT ABOUT WHAT IS MISSING FROM THIS SECTION DUE TO PARTICULAR FOCUS

 <!--